ltskinner/machine-learning/books/linear_algebra_optimization_for_ml/DICTIONARY_2.md

   - orthogonal vector spaces are always `disjoint`

 ### Spaces

+Very high level description:

+- for matrix A we have a set of columns
+- if columns are linearly independent
+  - each column defines a unique/independent direction/`dimension` in the space
+- `column space` is the space `spanned` by the combination of these independent columns
+- these are all equal:
+  - = the number of `linearly independent` columns
+  - = number of independent directions `spanned`
+  - = `dimension` of the `column space`
+  - = the `rank` of the `columns space`
+- `dimensionality` of the `column space` = number of `rows`
+  - defines the `ambient space` where the columns live
+- the `dimensionality` of each column:
+  - contains n entries corresponding to the number of rows
+  - this makes the `column space` a `subspace` of R^n

+Other definitions:

 - `columns space` aka `column rank`
   - vector space spanning columns of nxd matrix A